 Isn’t it great when things just know what to do?
 What about when your home can automate a range of tasks, so you don’t have to?
 Or how about when all your devices all work in harmony together, and you don’t have to have a remote or app for every single one?
 This isn’t the stuff of sci-fi films but the rise of the smart home.
-So, what is a smart home and what do need to create your own smart home?
+In fact, nearly 30% of UK homeowners* own at least one smart home product.
+So, what is a smart home and what do you need to create your own smart home?

 What is a smart home?

 uses one more internet-connected device to create a highly-advanced home automation system.
 It allows you to be in control and monitor your home and its functions with ease.

 In a smart home, you may be able to control and adjust the lighting, temperature, access, security and a range of appliances and things – all at the touch of a button on an app or even a through a voice command (like magic!).

 Smart homes might include multi-media security systems; the ability to operate your windows and doors as well as ensuring your home is safe with gas and smoke detectors.